State Facts About Unintended Pregnancy: New Hampshire

 National Background and Context

-In any given year, the two-thirds of women in the United States at risk of unintended pregnancy who use contraceptives consistently throughout the year account for only 5% of all unintended pregnancies; fully 95% of unintended pregnancies are attributable to the one-third of women who do not use contraceptives or who use them inconsistently.(6) Public programs—notably Medicaid and the Title X national family planning program—are central to women's access to affordable contraceptive services and supplies and their ability to use contraceptives effectively.
-In 2006, more than nine million women received publicly funded family planning services; these services helped women avoid nearly two million unintended pregnancies, which would likely have resulted in approximately 860,000 unplanned births and 810,000 abortions.(6) Absent publicly funded family planning services, the numbers of unintended pregnancies and abortions in the United States would be nearly two-thirds higher than they currently are among women overall and among teens.(6)
+In any given year, the two-thirds of women in the United States at risk of unintended pregnancy who use contraceptives consistently throughout the year account for only 5% of all unintended pregnancies; fully 95% of unintended pregnancies are attributable to the one-third of women who do not use contraceptives or who use them inconsistently.(5) Public programs—notably Medicaid and the Title X national family planning program—are central to women's access to affordable contraceptive services and supplies and their ability to use contraceptives effectively.
+In 2013, 8.3 million women received publicly funded family planning services; these services helped women avoid 2 million unintended pregnancies, which would likely have resulted in approximately 1 million unplanned births and nearly 700,000 abortions (the remainder would have resulted in miscarriages).(6) Absent publicly funded family planning services, the numbers of unintended pregnancies, unplanned births and abortions in the United States would be 60% higher than they currently are.(7)

 Incidence and Outcomes of Unintended Pregnancy in New Hampshire

 • In 2010, 43% of all pregnancies (8,000) in New Hampshire were unintended.(9)

 • New Hampshire’s unintended pregnancy rate in 2010 was 32 per 1,000 women aged 15–44, the lowest rate in the country.
 The highest rate among the states was 62 per 1,000 in Delaware.(9)

 • The teen pregnancy rate in New Hampshire was 28 per 1,000 women aged 15–19 in 2010, the lowest rate in the country.
 The national teen pregnancy rate was 68 per 1,000, with a high of 80 per 1,000 in New Mexico.(10)